yaoluo/PointGroupPy/README.md

-# PointgroupPy
+# PointGroupPy

-PointgroupPy is a general-purpose Python library for group-theoretical calculations for symmetry analysis of moleculars and crystals.
+PointGroupPy is a general-purpose Python library for group-theoretical calculations for symmetry analysis of moleculars and crystals.
 It is designed to automate the generation of symmetry-adapted basis functions and the computation of Clebsch-Gordan coefficients for any finite group using the following core features:

 ## Features

 ### Generality and Automation
 - **General for Any Point Group**: The library leverages the Burnside–Dixon–Schneider (BDS) method from computational representation theory to solve character tables, making it applicable to any finite group.
 - **Automatic Symmetry-Adapted Basis Functions**: By using projection operators from the group ring, the symmetry-adapted basis functions are constructed seamlessly.
 Users only need to specify the generators of the point group in matrix form.
-- **Symmetric Clebsch-Gordan Coefficients**: The library calculates the Clebsch-Gordan coefficients for any finite group based on projection operators, making it useful for a variety of applications in physics and materials science.
+- **Clebsch-Gordan Coefficients**: The library calculates the Clebsch-Gordan coefficients for any finite group based on projection operators, making it useful for a variety of applications in physics and materials science.
 - **Symmetry-adapted Polynomials in (x, y, z)**: The library supports finding polynomials in (x, y, z) that transform as irreducible representations of the given point group.
 - **Symmetry-adapted Atomic Vibrational Modes**: The library supports identifying atomic vibration modes that transform as irreducible representations of the given point group.